Big Hearts start small

 Little hands.

-Lasting Light.
+Lasting light.

 Parents at a leading global technology firm joined forces with their children to build solar lamps for unhoused youth — turning a simple hands-on activity into a powerful lesson in empathy, energy access, and the joy of giving!